anandabilal/Ollibraria/README.md

 # Entity Relationship Diagram for Ollibraria's Database
 ![](pic/0database.jpg)

+Entitiy Relationship Diagram (ERD) for the Ollibraria's application database.
+Which shows how each model interact with one another and what values they store inside of them.
 Below is the preview and/or flow of the application:

 # Login Page
 ![](pic/1login.jpg)